The Web Site of Jim Werbaneth

 The magazine is supported as well by Line of Departure Online Features.
 This web site presents similar a similar range of projects, along with historical analysis and commentary, and even offers a free, downloadable wargame.

 Further, Jim is an experienced game developer, beginning with the Civil War titles Bloodiest Day and They Met at Gettysburg for Spearhead Games.
-Until January 2015, he was the staff developer for Turning Point Simulations, working on a total of twenty small, playable games on the most decisive battles of history.
+Until January 2015, he was the staff developer for Turning Point Simulations, working on a series of small, playable games on the most decisive battles of history.